Use the Conformity Knowledge Base AI to help improve your Cloud Posture

 Rule ID: IAM-035

 Ensure that your AWS root account credentials have not been used within the past 7 days (default threshold) to access your AWS cloud account in order to keep the root account usage minimized.
-Trend Micro Cloud One™ – Conformity strongly recommends locking down the use of the AWS root account, and to stop using the root credentials for your everyday tasks.
+Trend Cloud One™ – Conformity strongly recommends locking down the use of the AWS root account, and to stop using the root credentials for your everyday tasks.
 This conformity rule validates the usage of the root account credentials within the time frame set to enforce best practices for AWS user access inside your organization.

 This rule can help you with the following compliance standards: